ZebulonRouseFrantzich/opencode-athena/commands/athena-research.md

 # Athena Research - Librarian-Powered Research

+## Git Operations Policy

+**⚠️ AUTOMATIC GIT OPERATIONS ARE PROHIBITED**

+You must NOT perform any git operations automatically:
+- ❌ Do NOT run `git commit` to save changes
+- ❌ Do NOT run `git push` to push to remote
+- ❌ Do NOT run `git checkout -b` or `git branch` to create branches
+- ❌ Do NOT run `git merge`, `git rebase`, or `git cherry-pick`
+- ❌ Do NOT run `gh pr create` or other GitHub CLI operations

+**Git operations are ONLY permitted if the user explicitly requests them.**

+This command focuses on research and should rarely involve git operations.
+If you believe git operations are needed, ASK the user first.

+---

 Use Librarian, the research specialist, to find patterns, examples, and documentation from multiple sources.

 **You are Sisyphus, the orchestrator.** You will coordinate Librarian's research capabilities with Explore for comprehensive information gathering.